Pro Football History.com Blog

 Read 2023's Coaching Tree Update

 Each January and February, the coaching carousel rotates as several head coaches are fired, and new coaches hired to replace them.
 Coaching trees expand with these changes, adding new branches, or forming their own tree altogether.
 While coaching trees are often open to interpretation, let’s take a look at the current NFL coaching landscape.
+For those interested in sport betting online, understanding these coaching changes can provide valuable insights.

 Andy Reid: